dBrowser/dbrowser-old/app/userland/app-stdlib/readme.md

-# Beaker Applications Standard Library
+# DBrowserX Applications Standard Library

-A collection of JS and Web Components which are used across Beaker's default applications.
+A collection of JS and Web Components which are used across DBrowserX's default applications.

 ## Scripts